lclrc/lclrc.github.io/HammerIt.md

 2. Copy+: Click to copy the selected word and clear the selection automatically, you can continue to copy+.
 Suitable for copying multiple clips with clipboard
 3. Select order/original order: click to switch whether the final output is in the original order or the selected order
 4. Translation: now support Built-in DeepL translation and Baidu api translation

+## Integration with some Apps
+- QQ/Tim/Wechat
+- Twitter
+- Things3

 ## DeepL supported language
 |   |  |